 A colorless, strong-smelling chemical used as a preservative and binding agent.
 It can be found in products like particleboard, glue, and cosmetics.

-If your hair has been colored or received other chemical treatments, you risk damaging your hair.
+If your hair has been colored or received other chemical treatments, you're at a higher risk of damaging your hair with thermal reconditioning.
 An experienced stylist should know if your hair is a good candidate for treatment.
 Be honest and if your hair has been processed in any way, speak up about it.

 Select a stylist who is experienced in Japanese hair straightening.
 Before scheduling an appointment, ask how many treatments they've done and how many years they've been doing them.